Is a breast prosthesis only for women who have had a mastectomy? No.

-The same sometimes applies to women who have uneven breasts due to natural causes and struggle with asymmetry.
+The same sometimes applies to women who have uneven breast due to natural causes and struggle with asymmetry.

-Solutions for uneven breasts after lumpectomy, radiation & reconstruction
+Solutions for uneven breast after lumpectomy, radiation & reconstruction

 Some women know to seek advice on this but do all women actually know that they are entitled to a breast shaper?
 What particular breast symmetry challenges do they face?

 We asked three experts from three different countries.